Unashamedly ambitious. Creating better places. Having fun along the way.

 Laura is interested in placemaking, adaptive re-use and the sociology of architecture.
 She joined IF_DO in 2023 after graduating from the Mackintosh School of Architecture, having also studied in ENSAPB and University of Porto.
 Her final year thesis project was highly commended university-wide for its approach to sustainable heritage.

-Barker Langham, Built Environment Trust, Dulwich Picture Gallery, Effingham Schools Trust, Far East Consortium, Greater London Authority, Hastings Commons Neighbourhood Ventures, Impact Hub, Innovate UK, Joseph Walsh Studio, Lendlease, Liverpool City Council, London Borough of Enfield, London Borough of Lambeth, London Borough of Newham, London Borough of Southwark, London County Hall, London Festival of Architecture, Manchester City Council, Meanwhile Space CIC, National Trust, Natural Building Systems, Ralph Trustees, Related Argent, Royal Academy of Arts, Royal Borough of Greenwich, The Methodist Church, Waddington Custot Gallery, Westfield Europe, Wimbledon and Putney Commons, WSP
+Barker Langham, Built Environment Trust, Dulwich Picture Gallery, Effingham Schools Trust, Far East Consortium, Greater London Authority, Hastings Commons Neighbourhood Ventures, Impact Hub, Innovate UK, Joseph Walsh Studio, Landsec U+I, Lendlease, Liverpool City Council, London Borough of Enfield, London Borough of Lambeth, London Borough of Newham, London Borough of Southwark, London County Hall, London Festival of Architecture, Manchester City Council, Meanwhile Space CIC, National Trust, Muse, Natural Building Systems, Ralph Trustees, Related Argent, Rochdale Development Agency, Royal Academy of Arts, Royal Borough of Greenwich, The Methodist Church, Westfield Europe, Wimbledon and Putney Commons, WSP

 Civic Trust Awards 2024 (Brent Cross Town Substation), Winner